LimAnne/The-Librarian.s-Secret/README.md

 It attempts to uncover the major themes in Discworld, and it will be interesting to see if we can get an accurate modeling.
 *For copyright reasons, the books are not pushed to this repo.*

-### Next steps - Converting text into embeddings for RAG and using an LLM to generate new adventures (in-progress)
+### Next steps - RAG and using an LLM to summarise responses to queries

 **RAG applications**